gameraccoon/HideAndSeek/README.md

 ### HAL
 Hardware Abstraction Layer

-Project-agmostic high-level interfaces to input, graphic libraries, sound libraries, ...
+Project-agnostic high-level interfaces to input, graphic libraries, sound libraries, ...

 ### GameLogic
 Contains gameplay code and code that glue everything into a game